This is a good question, and one I see with no clear answer, no “yes or no”. The answer depends on the individuals

 Working For Free Isn’t So Bad

-Most of the people in my gaming clan (and community) knew that I produced music so I was often asked to create cues for gaming highlight clips and game-casting events (can’t remember the correct lingo for it).
+Most of the people in my gaming clan (and community) knew I produced music so I was often asked to create background music for gaming highlight clips and game-casting events (can’t remember the correct lingo for it).

 Most of this work was done for free, and I thought nothing of it because I loved video games, and it was something fun to do with my music.

 A good % of the people I met while gaming went on to work for big companies like Midway, TruTv, MTV, others became graphic designers and videographers, etc. Most of them worked with technology in some form – lots of IT dudes.

 What I didn’t know at the time was by doing free work I was actually planting seeds, and those gamers with no budget later turned into strong connections to those with good budgets.

 We’re now going on 2014 and I’ve been hired numerous times by the same people to handle various tasks:

 This probably would’ve never happened had I not built those relationships early on.
 Could you imagine if I declined to work with them because of their “lack of” funds?